 - Gums that have pulled away (recession) from the teeth

 - Pus in between the teeth

 - Changes in bite

-We end on a note of caution – keep your guard up even if you think your mouth looks spotless.
-You may still have gum disease even if you don't display any of these symptoms.
+Let's end on a note of caution – keep your guard up even if you think your mouth looks spotless.
+You may still have gum disease, even if you don't display any of these symptoms.

-To give yourself the best chance at fighting the disease, be aware of these common signs and keep up with your regular dental checkups, which are essential for prevention and early detection.
+To give yourself the best chance at overcoming the disease, be aware of these common signs and keep up with your regular dental check-ups, which are essential for prevention and early detection.

 Original content by Anne Maria Wynter